oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 {% enddetails %}

-Here is the web player of the rust code in action that you can run yourselfs!
+Here is the web player of the rust code in action that you can run yourself!

 #### Another example